+Members

-Members Key responsibilities
+Key responsibilities

 Audit and Risk Committee

+Sarah Ryan (Chair) Dat Duong

+Nicola Wakefield Evans

-Sarah Ryan (Chair) Assisting the Board in overseeing the:
+Assisting the Board in overseeing the:

-Dat Duong integrity of financial reporting;

-Jane McAloon 1 effectiveness of the internal control structure and risk management framework;

-Nicola Wakefield Evans 2 systems for compliance with legal and regulatory requirements; and

-internal and external audit functions.
+- integrity of financial reporting; - effectiveness of the internal control structure and risk management framework; - systems for compliance with legal and regulatory requirements; and - internal and external audit functions.

-Remuneration and Nomination Co ommittee
+Remuneration and Nomination Committee

-Robert Hill (Chair) Assisting the Board in:
+Robert Hill (Chair) Arnoud De Meyer Dat Duong Assisting the Board in:

-Arnoud De Meyer determining remuneration policy and its application to the CEO, senior executives

-Dat Duong and Directors;

-performance evaluation of the CEO;

-overseeing the succession planning process for the Board and the CEO;

-developing and overseeing Board and Director performance evaluation; and

-reviewing size, composition and skills of the Board.
+- determining remuneration policy and its application to the CEO, senior executives and Directors; - performance evaluation of the CEO; - overseeing the succession planning process for the Board and the CEO; - developing and overseeing Board and Director performance evaluation; and - reviewing size, composition and skills of the Board.

 Sustainability Committee

-Nicola Wakefield Evans (Chair) 2 Assisting the Board in receiving information and undertaking reasonable steps to
+Nicola Wakefield Evans (Chair) Robert Hill Sarah Ryan Michael Muller $Assisting \ the \ Board \ in \ receiving \ information \ and \ undertaking \ reasonable \ steps \ to \ oversee \ the:$

-Jane McAloon 1 oversee the:

-Robert Hill integrity, effectiveness and performance of the Company's health, safety, security, environment (HSSE), community, product quality and sustainability (together, HSSE functions (including greenhouse gas emissions); and
+- integrity, effectiveness and performance of the Company's health, safety, security, environment (HSSE), community, product quality and sustainability (together, HSSEC) functions (including greenhouse gas emissions); and - systems for compliance with legal and regulatory HSSEC requirements.

-Sarah Ryan

-Michael Muller systems for compliance with legal and regulatory HSSEC requirements.
+Strategy and Investment Committee

+Arnoud De Meyer (Chair) Each other Director Assisting the Board in:

+- overseeing the Company's strategy, including the strategy around the transition to new energies; and - reviewing key investment decisions and reviewing the performance of key investments.